clydebarrow/rvstuff/README.md

 ## TL;DR

-* Remove the pole and motor from your round Dishy;
+* Remove the pole and motor from your round Dishy
-* 3D print 6 mounting blocks and a case closure;
+* 3D print 6 mounting blocks and a case closure
 * Glue to the top of your RV
 * Supply POE
 * Enjoy Starlink anywhere with no setup.